 What is XARELTO®?

 XARELTO® belongs to a group of medicines called direct oral anticoagulants, or DOACs for short.
-Like other DOACs, XARELTO® has no known dietary restrictions, no requirements for frequent blood tests, and few drug interactions.
+Like other DOACs, XARELTO® has no known dietary restrictions and no requirements for frequent blood tests.

 How does XARELTO® work with aspirin?